-The program leading to the Master of Arts degree in art therapy counseling combines classroom instruction, practicum experience, and research.
+(Fall only - Feb 1st); NOTE: If you are a new graduate student and you intend to apply for a Competitive Graduate Award (CGA), the deadline for having all of your application materials turned in moves up to January 15th.
+If you apply for the CGA but your SIUE application is incomplete, your application for the Competitive Graduate Award will be removed from consideration.
+MASTER OF ARTS The program leading to the Master of Arts degree in art therapy counseling combines classroom instruction, practicum experience, and research.
 The program is clinically based with an emphasis on experiential learning.
 Upon completion of their degrees, graduates are prepared to accept positions as art therapists and counselors in a wide variety of clinical settings.

-In addition to the general admission requirements of the Graduate School, an applicant must hold a baccalaureate degree in art studio, art education, psychology, or a related field.
+ADMISSION In addition to the general admission requirements of the Graduate School, an applicant must hold a baccalaureate degree in art studio, art education, psychology, or a related field.
 Prospective students must show evidence of having completed 18 hours of art studio, 3 hours of art therapy or art education, 3 hours of statistics, and 12 hours of psychology, including developmental and abnormal psychology, prior to admission to the program.
 Applicants with deficiencies will be required to take prerequisite course work before classified status is approved.
 A statement of intent (500 words or less), resume, three letters of recommendation, and a slide portfolio (12-15 slides) or a disk and printouts of digital images of recent general work are required for admission.
 Applicants must submit scores on the Miller Analogies Test (MAT) and schedule a group interview with faculty and students in the graduate program in art therapy counseling.

-The Master of Arts degree in art therapy counseling requires a minimum of 60 semester hours.
+PROGRAM OF STUDY The Master of Arts degree in art therapy counseling requires a minimum of 60 semester hours.
+Required courses (36 hours):

 ART 550 Counseling Techniques and Art Therapy

 ART 552 Assessment of Individuals and Families

 ART 555 Group Art Therapy

 ART 556 Family Art Therapy

 ART 557 Developmental Theory and Art Therapy

 ART 561 Multicultural Issues

 ART 566 Research Methodology

 ART 573 Counseling Theory and Art Therapy

 ART 574 Career Counseling

 ART 575 Professional Ethics

 ART 595 Research Projects

 SOCW 557 Substance Abuse

 Required options (9 hours):

-3 credit hours of studio art (ART 551 or any graduate level studio art course)

-3 credit hours of Psychopathology (PSYC 431 or 531)

-3 credit hours of clinical application (ART 553 or 554)

-Required Practicum (7 hours minimum): ART 559

-Electives (8 hours):
+3 credit hours of studio art (ART 551 or any graduate level studio art course) 3 credit hours of Psychopathology (PSYC 431 or 531) 3 credit hours of clinical application (ART 553 or 554) Required Practicum (7 hours minimum): ART 559 Electives (8 hours):